 My educational philosophy is that all stakeholders need a vested interest in a school.
 With all stakeholders working together students will be supported which will lead to academic and social success.Rachel BurlesonECHS Program Coordinator

 Ms. Burleson is the Program Coordinator for the Early College High School.
-She grew up in southern California, received her Bachelor’s Degree in Child Development and Adolescent Studies from California State University, Fullerton, and began her teaching career in her hometown with the La Habra City School District in 1998.
-Soon after, she moved to Dallas, Texas where she continued to teach and pursue her Master’s Degree in Counseling from Texas A & M University, Commerce.
-For 13 years she enjoyed her job as a middle school counselor, but when the opportunity arose to become a part of the Early College High School program, she gladly accepted this new challenge.
+She received her Bachelor’s Degree in Child Development and Adolescent Studies from California State University, Fullerton, and began her teaching career in her hometown with the La Habra City School District in 1998.
+Soon after, she moved to Dallas, Texas where she received her Master’s Degree in Counseling from Texas A & M University, Commerce.
+For 13 years she enjoyed her job as a middle school counselor, but when the opportunity arose to become a part of the Early College High School program.
 Her goal is to assist students to achieve academic success, equip themselves with the tools to lead healthy, productive lives, and pursue their highest goals.Britton ElliottCounselorJessica GarciaECHS Clerk

 Geometry and Algebra II

 English II and English III

 Ms. Montgomery was raised in the DFW Metroplex and has always called Dallas home.
 She earned her Bachelor’s degree in Fine Arts in Film at University of Texas at Arlington and her Master’s degree from UT Dallas where she studied technology and how the internet has affected the way we communicate as people.
 As a side effect of earning her degree, she decided to pursue her desire to teach and earned her teacher's certification in order to become a high school teacher.

 · If it sounds interesting, take the class.

 · Don’t complain if an assignment or project doesn’t come out exactly how you thought it would.
 Enjoy it for what it is.

 · It might seem impossible at first.
 It isn’t.